-The amounts reported for each fiscal year were determined as of the calendar year-end that occurred within the prior fiscal year.
+No significant change in assumptions were noted from the prior year.

 The System is required to present the last ten fiscal years of data; however accounting standards allow the presentation of as many years as are available until ten fiscal years are presented.